TABLE OF CONTENTS

 Of course, there are exceptions and edge cases, and we will work with you and the student(s) to manage expectations prior to committing to the training session.

 Inclement Weather.
-Instructors are responsible for checking local weather forecasts 72 hours, 48 hours and 24 hours prior to the scheduled date and messaging the student to reschedule the class if required.
+Instructors are responsible for checking local weather forecasts at least 48 hours prior to the scheduled date and messaging the student to reschedule the class if required.
 Use good judgment here.
 If the winds are going to be greater than 15-20 mph, we’d recommend rescheduling.
 If there’s more than a 50% chance of precipitation forecasted 1-2 days before your training, we’d also recommend rescheduling.
 More info on the rescheduling process below.

 Advice Regarding Laws and Regulations: UAV Coach and its instructors do not provide legal advice.
 Our training material related to laws and regulations has been prepared for informational purposes only and is not intended to provide, and should not be relied on for, legal advice.
 You should consult your own legal advisor with any legal questions.